 Clergy Abuse Attorneys work to bring Justice

 A shocking number of Catholic priests and other clergy have abused thousands of children and young adults within the last several decades.
-Recent developments in Pennsylvania have made the horrific problem of priests victimizing children in their charge impossible to ignore.
-Our clergy abuse attorneys work to bring civil justice to those victimized by priests and other members of the clergy.
+In 2018, the state of Pennsylvania made the horrific problem of priests victimizing children in their charge impossible to ignore.
+That revelation prompted or emboldened several other states – including New York, New Jersey, Texas, Iowa and others – to launch their own investigations and, in some cases – as with NY and NJ – to change their statutes of limitations laws in order to pursue civil action against the dioceses that hid or protected abusive clergy.

 Free Confidential Case Consultation

 Tell us your story.
 Demand justice.
 Our clergy abuse attorneys stand ready to help.

 Call 877-785-6463, or email us now for a free confidential case consultation regarding a potential lawsuit against your abuser(s) and the church or others who enabled that abuse.
 We work on a contingency fee basis; we don’t get paid or charge fees unless we win compensation for our clients.